 Class: Date:

-Class Teacher: Designa Designated Safeguard Lead: Tony Lynch
+Class Teacher: Designated Safeguard Lead: Tony Lynch

 Reported to: FS Area:

-Attendance: Punctual lity:
+Attendance: Punctuality:

 Academic Strengths/Interests:

 Academic Weaknesses

 Current Assessments:

-How does the child get on with other children?)
+How does the child get on with other children? ,

 How does the child get on with other adults?

 Any Behaviour Issues:

 How supportive are the Parents?

 How does the child present at School?

 Any Concerns with Homework?

 Have you noticed anything 'out of character' recently?

-Trave you noticed anything out of character recently.

 Other Relevant Information: